THVX/chatter-droid.github.io/README.md

 * Basically, OpenWhitespace is just an interpreter like others.
 But it runs WhiteSpace, an esoteric language.
 (Like Brainfuck, Ook, or LOLCODE). 🔭
 * snack is a command line interface that prints thing on the screen. 💬
-* My most precious project is Alpha (or AlphaC++).
+* My most precious project is Axe.
 It's a C/C++ library designed for beginners to create a console apps with an esasy syntax.❤️
 * Illusion Browser is a web browser for Android. 👯
 * Nomad Ether is an ethereum client based on Go Ethereum (WORK IN PROGRESS).
 # Try to guess in which language I did them ! 🤔

-## Alpha 'Hello World !' example
+## Axe 'Hello World !' example
 ```
-#include "Alpha.h"
+#include "Axe.h"
 using namespace Alpha;

 Func main() {